Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 stream_connect = AXIS:krnl_vadd_1.dds_in
 ```

 This command indicates the connections between two AXI4-Stream ports.
 The name before the colon must be the master interface while the latter is the name of the slave interface.
-In this design, the AXIS sptag from platform represents the AXI master side therefore we put it at the front.
+In this design, the AXIS sptag from platform represents the AXI master side therefore we put it in the front.
 Here you just need to specify the `sptag` that was defined during platform creation and the Vitis linker detects it automatically.

 The `system_cfg` file is put under the `vadd_system_hw_link` project.
 You can choose other locations but just make sure that you point to it correctly in the binary container settings.